brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 ![image](imageeq.png)

 Here *a* is the distance of the upper circle from the center of the cube, and *b* is the distance of the lower circle from the center of the cube (a = b = 5.7 cm). *X* and *Y* are the measured distances between the centers of the circles.
 The deviation is always positive, you have to determine the direction of error.
-You can change the formula in *CalculateDeviation()*.

 The formula is an approximation for small angle deviations.
-For arbitrary angles it gets too complicated to be practical, but with some reasonable assumptions it can be shown that the sin of the gantry angle deviation is the solution of this equation:
+For arbitrary angles it gets too complicated to be practical, but with some reasonable assumptions it can be shown that the sine of the gantry angle deviation is the solution of this quadratic equation:

 ![image](imageeq2.png)

 Where &Delta; is the distance between the circles on the image, and SAD = 100 cm.
+You can change the formula in *CalculateDeviation()*.

 The phantom must be leveled perfectly.